A wonderful blend of the traditional and modern

 Absolutely incredible place!
 Delicious food, great atmosphere, friendly and helpful staff.
 Nothing is too much for the team here and they go the extra mile to ensure you've had the best time!

-The Aiken Family and manager Paul Hammond are rightly proud of their pub’s long history – the building dates back to 1492 and various owners have had licences to sell beers and ciders from the premises since 1808 – but they also work tirelessly to provide the very best experience for today’s discerning visitors.
+The Ross & Aiken Families are rightly proud of their pub’s long history – the building dates back to 1492 and various owners have had licences to sell beers and ciders from the premises since 1808 – but they also work tirelessly to provide the very best experience for today’s discerning visitors.

 With its restored exterior, large terrace with 21 tables and a much-loved garden, the pub is a handsome sight from outside, while inside it’s an absolute gem.
 Throughout the pub, ancient beams have been sand-blasted back to their original, natural glory, while exposed brickwork and neutrally painted walls give the whole place a warm, convivial feel.
 Behind the copper-covered bar you’ll find a range of beers, including local, traditional hand-pumped beers, an exceptional wine cellar and our homemade collection of flavoured liquors.